lrvick/provisor/README.md

 ## About ##

-A user provisioning server that wehn combined with some system configuration can allow for new users of a shared Linux system be able to set up accounts for themselves.
+A user provisioning server that when combined with some system configuration can allow for new users of a shared Linux system be able to set up accounts for themselves.